perebaj/jjhandbook/english/classes.md

 - Unlimited - pronunciation: ANlimited
 - Difference between anyone and nobody:
     - Anyone: is used in a question and negative sentences
-    - Nobody: is used in a afirmation
+    - Nobody: is used in an affirmation

 - "ANYTHING else sir?".
 "No, thank you, that's all"
 - tan - When you expose your body to the sun to change your color